beancount/docs/docs/beancount_v3.md

 -   **Plugins configuration as protos.** The options for the various plugins have been loosely defined as eval'ed Python code.
 This is pretty loose and doesn't provide a great opportunity for plugins to do validation nor document their expected inputs.
 I'd like to formalize plugin configuration syntax a bit, by supporting text-formatted protos in the input syntax (for a message type which would be provided by the plugins themselves).

 -   **Parser in C++.** The parser will be rewritten in C++.
-In the process of writing V3, I'll try to maintain a single grammar for both for as long as possible by calling out to a C++ driver interface, which will have two distinct implementations: one for the V2 version calling into Python, and one for the V3 parser generating protos.
+In the process of writing Vnext, I'll try to maintain a single grammar for both for as long as possible by calling out to a C++ driver interface, which will have two distinct implementations: one for the V2 version calling into Python, and one for the Vnext parser generating protos.
 In the process I may be porting the lexer and grammar Python implementation to C, as discussed [<u>in this ticket</u>](https://github.com/beancount/beancount/pull/471#issuecomment-643785321).

 -   **Better includes.** Current includes fail to recognize options that aren't in the top-level file.
 This caused many surprises in the past and should be fixed.
 At the minimum, an error should be raised.